liatoutou/Bert-SRL/README.md

 ## Running instructions for predict.py

-1.If you haven't already installed the rwquired libraries:
+1. If you haven't already installed the rwquired libraries:
 >pip install -r requirements.txt

-2.In the terminal :
+2. In the terminal :

 >python predict.py  --batch_size int
 example: